networktocode/diffsync/README.md

 # Overview of DiffSync

 DiffSync acts as an intermediate translation layer between all of the data sets you are diffing and/or syncing.
 In practical terms, this means that to use DiffSync, you will define a set of data models as well as the “adapters” needed to translate between each base data source and the data model.
-In Python terms, the adapters will be subclasses of the `DiffSync` class, and each data model class will be a subclass of the `DiffSyncModel` class.
+In Python terms, the adapters will be subclasses of the `Adapter` class, and each data model class will be a subclass of the `DiffSyncModel` class.

 ![Diffsync Components](https://raw.githubusercontent.com/networktocode/diffsync/develop/docs/images/diffsync_components.png "Diffsync Components")